"Jones is an astute strategist for global portfolios.” World Trademark Review 1000 – The World’s Leading Trademark

 Alicia is a past President of the Board of Directors for the Georgia Association for Women Lawyers and also serves on the Board of Directors of the Dian Fossey Gorilla Fund.
-She was recognized in 2020 and 2021 by The Best Lawyers in America® for Trademark Law.
-Alicia was listed in the 2020 and the five immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+She was recognized in 2020, 2021 and 2022 by The Best Lawyers in America® for Trademark Law.
+Alicia was listed in the 2022 and the seven immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Alicia has been repeatedly recognized as a Georgia "Super Lawyer".
-In 2020, she was named a "Next Generation Lawyer" by Legal 500 US for Non-Contentious Trademark Law.
+In 2020, 2021 and 2022, she was named a "Next Generation Partner" by Legal 500 US for Non-Contentious Trademark Law.
 Alicia is a Co-Chair of the firm’s Women’s Initiative.

 Represented a California-based Fortune 500 multinational corporation that designs and manufactures consumer electronics and computer software products in trademark enforcement work, including lead counsel representation of client in multiple proceedings before the Trademark Trial and Appeal Board.